Speicher210/wingu-android-sdk/docs/video-component.md

 # Enabling video component

-To use Video component, you need to obtain Google API key, making sure that "YouTube Data API v3" is enabled.
+To use Video component, you need to obtain a Google API key.
 Then you need to register video component when initializing wingu SDK:

 ```kotlin
 WinguSDKBuilder.with(this, YOUR_WINGU_API_KEY)